joebew42/diaspora-replica/README.md

 ```
 cap development deploy
 ```

-When the deployment process is finished you can start diaspora*
+Now, your diaspora* installation is up and running, you can go visit it at ``http://development.diaspora.io``

+###Start, stop and restart

+You can use Capistrano tasks to start, stop or restart diaspora*

 ```
 cap development deploy:start
+cap development deploy:stop
+cap development deploy:restart
 ```
-Now, your diaspora* installation is up and running, you can go visit it at ``http://development.diaspora.io``

 ##How to simulate a production environment